Schedule Wednesday Thursday Friday

 14:30 Students Pitch Model Transformation & Management Model V&V

-16:30 Product Line Modeling Social event Collaborative work
+16:30 Product Line Modeling Career Path (Industrial) & Social Event Collaborative Closing Session

 The program consists of lectures and practical sessions by renowned speakers.
 Lectures are organized in three categories: